A departure from Batch Magna. The opening chapters of work in progress Company of Fools, set in post war Britain.

 Jack saw Titus again a few days later, when calling at a theatrical agent’s near the Windmill Theatre in Soho.
 He was on his way up to the third-floor office as Titus was leaving.

-Titus waited for him to climb the narrow flight of stairs, where the glamour of the theatre turned into grubby whitewashed walls and no carpets, before continuing on down, posed on the small stage of a first-floor landing, leaning on a cane of black Malacca as if waiting for a hansom cab.
+Titus waited for him to climb the narrow flight of stairs, where the glamour of the theatre turned into grubby whitewashed walls and no carpets, before continuing on down, posed on the small stage of the half-landing, leaning on a cane of black Malacca as if waiting for a hansom cab.

 He was wearing a velveteen Edwardian smoking suit of black and pale green stripes, a silk scarf, threaded under the collar of his shirt and blooming in full colour from his throat, and a black wide-brimmed hat which, Jack considered, with a little adjustment, did service either as a stage villain or cavalier.
 Titus dressed largely from the wardrobe of his theatre.